-- Pass: a successful candidate must receive affirmative votes from a majority of the members of the committee to pass the final examination or the thesis defense. - Pass with minor or major modifications: The TEC or the examiners may also choose to recommend passing the student following either minor or major modifications to the thesis or the project.
-In these cases, the student is given some time to implement the corrections to the thesis based on the auidelines of the Office of Research and Graduate Studies.
+- Pass: a successful candidate must receive affirmative votes from a majority of the members of the committee to pass the final examination or the thesis defense. - Pass with minor or major modifications: The TEC or the examiners may also choose to recommend passing the student following either minor or major modifications to the thesis.
+In these cases, the student is given some time to implement the corrections to the thesis based on the guidelines of the Deanship of Research and Graduate Studies.
 If minor modifications are required, the TEC may leave it to the supervisor to ensure that the changes are incorporated into the thesis.
-If major modifications are required, the TEC may request that the student make another presentation to the TEC to ensure that the modifications (or additional experiments) are to their satisfaction. - Fail: if a student fails to demonstrate a sufficient understanding of the literature in his/her core research area or fails to articulate the motivation and design of the research in either the written part (project or thesis) or during the oral examination, he/she will be allowed to retake the exam only one more time after at least three months.
+If major modifications are required, the TEC may request that the student make another presentation to the TEC to ensure that the modifications (or additional experiments) are to their satisfaction.

+Fail: if a student fails to demonstrate a sufficient understanding of the literature in his/her core research area or fails to articulate the motivation and design of the research in either the written part (thesis) or during the oral examination, he/she will be allowed to retake the exam only one more time after at least three months.

-As stated above, the Office of Research and Graduate Studies will appoint a liaison for the reexamination.
-A student who fails two final examinations will be dismissed from the graduate program at MBRU.
-However, should there be procedural irregularities or extenuating circumstances during the first or the second examination, the student has the right to appeal to the Office of Research and Graduate Studies.
+As stated above, the Deanship of Research and Graduate Studies will appoint a liaison for the re-examination.
+A student who fails two final examinations will be withdrawn from the graduate program at MBRU.
+However, should there be procedural irregularities or extenuating circumstances during the first or the second examination, the student has the right to appeal to the Deanship of Research and Graduate Studies.

-After passing the final oral examination for thesis students, the student must submit an electronic copy of the thesis to the Office of Research and Graduate Studies for final acceptance.
-Details for submitting the thesis will be provided by the Office of Research and Graduate Studies, Following approval, the final thesis would need to be handed to the Office of Besearch and Graduate Studies for distribution to MBRU/Al Maktoum Medical Library (AMML), the student's college/program, Office of Research and Graduate Studies, and a copy for each of the TEC members, etc. Different programs may have different requirements for the number of copies of the final thesis to be provided.
-Following this, the student will be recommended for an MSBS degree by the Office of Research and Graduate Studies.
+After passing the final oral examination for thesis students, the student must submit an electronic copy of the thesis to the Deanship of Research and Graduate Studies for final acceptance.
+Details for submitting the thesis will be provided by the Deanship of Research and Graduate Studies.
+Following approval, the final thesis would need to be handed to the Deanship of Research and Graduate Studies for distribution to MBRU/Al Maktoum Medical Library (AMML), the student's college/program, Deanship of Research and Graduate Studies, and a copy for each of the TEC members, etc. Different programs may have different requirements for the number of copies of the final thesis to be provided.
+Following this, the student will be recommended for an MSBS degree by the Deanship of Research and Graduate Studies.

-21.8 Dispute/Conflict Resolution
+21.7 Dispute/Conflict Resolution